StanlyF485/SOC-Automation-Project/README.md

-Welcome to the SOC Automation Project.
+Welcome to my SOC Automation Project.

 The goal here is to start from nothing to a fully integrated SOAR solution incorporating Wazuh & TheHive for case management.
 The sky is the limit when it comes to automation and it is up to your creativity.